MASILab/Pandora-WhiteMatterAtlas/README.md

     .
     ├── ...
     ├── Method                              # One of the 6 tractography methods
     |   ├── Method.nii.gz                   # 4D Atlas using all datasets
+    |   ├── rh.Method.vtk.gz                # Surface reconstruction of the 4D Atlas (right hemisphere)
+    |   ├── lh.Method.vtk.gz                # Surface reconstruction of the 4D Atlas (left hemisphere)
     │   ├── Method_info.csv                 # Description of each bundle in the atlas
     │   ├── supplementary
-    |   |   ├── Method_HCP.nii.gz    # 4D Atlas using the HCP datasets
+    |   |   ├── Method_Dataset.nii.gz       # 4D Atlas using the HCP/BLSA/VU dataset
-    |   |   ├── Method_BLSA.nii.gz   # 4D Atlas using BLSA datasets
+    |   |   ├── rh.Method_Dataset.vtk.gz    # Surface reconstruction of the 4D Atlas (right hemisphere) using the HCP/BLSA/VU dataset
-    |   |   ├── Method_VU.nii.gz     # 4D Atlas using VU datasets
+    |   |   ├── lh.Method_Dataset.vtk.gz    # Surface reconstruction of the 4D Atlas (left hemisphere) using the HCP/BLSA/VU dataset
     |   |   └── ...
     |   └── ...
     └── ...